Cube-OS/cubeOS/docs/contributing/contribution-process.rst

 as you're still using the same local branch, these new changes will be automatically added to your existing pull request.

-Once all changes have been approved, a Kubos engineer will merge the changes into the master branch.
+Once all changes have been approved, a CubeOS engineer will merge the changes into the master branch.

 Close the Issue